Notre Dame 99-to-2: No. 88 Javon McKinley, receiver

 CAREER TO DATE

-This season, that depth chart is still not going to do McKinley any favors.
-St. Brown, Claypool and Stepherson all showed magnificent flashes last season, and Boykin was the primary praised receiver throughout the spring.
+“That [receiver] depth chart is still not going to do McKinley any favors.
+[Former Notre Dame receiver Equanimeous St. Brown], Claypool and [former Irish receiver Kevin] Stepherson all showed magnificent flashes last season, and Boykin was the primary praised receiver throughout the spring.

 DOWN THE ROAD